 Building an ADU in Simi Valley costs $60,000 to $280,000 in 2026 — depending on the type, size, and what your property already has to work with.
 A garage conversion on a flat lot in East Simi Valley costs a very different number than a detached 800-square-foot cottage in Wood Ranch.
 That range is wide, but the variables that drive it are straightforward.

 Simi Valley is one of the stronger ADU markets in Ventura County.
 Median home values around $780,000, solid rental demand, and a city permitting process that has improved significantly since California's 2020–2022 ADU reform laws.
 If you've been sitting on the idea of an ADU, 2026 is a realistic year to act.
+Check out our 2026 California ADU law guide to see how new rules affect your Simi Valley project.

 ADU Cost by Type in Simi Valley (2026)